ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R57]** Every time a credentialed utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance and that the credential holder is in control of said credential.

-Note that credential content verification can only done through the inspection of underlying documentation or through a verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/).
+Note that credential content verification can only be done through the inspection of underlying documentation or through a verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/).

 We will discuss further, more detailed management requirements in the context of BPI participant account management in [Section 5](##5-Middleware-Communication-and-Interoperability).